tazbin/blog-website-backend-nodejs-REST-API/README.md

 git clone https://github.com/tazbin/blog-website-backend_nodejs_REST_API.git ./myproject
 ```
 ### Using manual download ZIP
-1. Dowbload repository
+1. Download repository
-2. Extract the zip file, navigate into it & copy the folder to you desired dirctory
+2. Extract the zip file, navigate into it & copy the folder to you desired directory

 ### Install npm dependencies after cloning or downloading
 ```bash